 A Mexican brunch is the perfect way to ease into the weekend.
 What kinds of recipes are truly Mexican but truly inspired, too?
 This episode will look at what a late breakfast/early lunch in Mexico might look like, and what recipes you can prepare in your own home.

-GARIBALDIS: POUND CAKES WITH LIME-APRICOT GLAZE AND SPRINKLES
+GARIBALDIS: MINI POUND CAKES WITH LIME-APRICOT GLAZE AND SPRINKLES

 Garibaldis: Panquecitos con Chabacano y Chochitos

 Makes about 60 mini pound cakes and 30 medium sized ones

 5 eggs, at room temperature

 3/4 cup heavy whipping cream

 Preheat oven to 375 degrees.
 Butter a set of muffin or mini muffin molds.